 Author: Jarod Bona

 As an antitrust attorney with an antitrust blog, my phone rings with a varied assortment of antitrust-related questions.
 One of the most common topics involves resale-price maintenance.
-“Resale price maintenance” is also one of the most common search terms for this blog.
+“Resale price maintenance” is also a common search term for this blog.

 That is, people want to know when it is okay for suppliers or manufacturers to dictate or participate in price-setting by downstream retailers or distributors.

-I think that resale-price maintenance creates so many inquiries for two reasons: First, it is something that a comparatively large number of companies need to consider, whether they are customers, suppliers, or retailers.
+I think that resale-price maintenance creates so many questions for two reasons: First, it is something that a large number of companies must consider, whether they are customers, suppliers, or retailers.
 Second, the law is confusing, muddled, and sometimes contradictory (especially between and among state and federal antitrust laws).

 Here, we will discuss alternatives to resale-price maintenance agreements that may achieve similar objectives for manufacturers or suppliers.